dmlc/xgboost/doc/tutorials/saving_model.rst

 XGBoost has a function called ``dump_model`` in Booster object, which lets you to export the model in a readable format like ``text``, ``json`` or ``dot`` (graphviz).
 The primary use case for it is for model interpretation or visualization, and is not supposed to be loaded back to XGBoost.
-The JSON version has a `schema
+The JSON version has a `Schema
 <https://github.com/dmlc/xgboost/blob/master/doc/dump.schema>`_.
 See next section for
 more info.